carolinejobson/Deeper-with-CSS/README.md

 # Thinkful Assessment: deeper-with-css

-deeper-with-css is a redesign of pete-portfolio-thinkful, a basic, one-page website.
+Deeper-with-css is a redesign of pete-portfolio-thinkful, a basic, one-page website.

 # Project Description